 - A formal interview with the Athletic Training Admissions Committee;

-- Completion of a minimum of 50 hours of observation with a certified athletic trainer
+- Completion of a minimum of 50 hours of clinical observation and the Pre-Professional Observation assignments with a certified athletic trainer on-campus

-Students who are formally accepted into the program will be notified by email and will begin coursework in the major in the spring semester of the sophomore year.
+Students who are formally accepted into the program will be notified by email over the holiday break and will begin coursework in the major in the spring semester of the sophomore year.

 NOTE: The admission process is non-discriminatory with respect to race, color, creed, gender, sexual orientation, age, disabling conditions (handicaps), and national origin.